awwx/ar/readme.md

   passed runtime.
 * Date/time tests are failing on different computers... maybe a timezone problem?
-* The dependency loader should track which files have been loaded by their full path.
 * Optimizations (such as direct-calls)
 * See if we can move coerce and + into Arc.
 * (err "foo" '(1 2 3)) prints "Error: foo {1 2 3 . nil}"